+The EOP office will determine which students we choose to partake in the Special Admit process.
 In order to be considered, a prospective student must have a complete EOP application, recommendations letters and a FAFSA on file by the established deadlines.

 A: No. EOP is determined at the time of university admission.
 Once you are accepted into EOP, you will remain in EOP throughout your undergraduate education as long as you meet the EOP student responsibilities and maintain continuous enrollment at SJSU.
 Some important points of clarification are that: